tari-labs/tari-university/layer2scaling/scriptless-scripts/introduction-to-scriptless-scripts.md

 ## Schnorr multi-signatures

-First, a mulitsignature has multiple participants that produce a signature.
-Every participant might product a separate signature and concatenate them forming a multisignature.
+First, a mulit-signature (mulitsig) has multiple participants that produce a signature.
+Every participant might product a separate signature and concatenate them forming a mulitsig.

 With Schnorr Signatures, one can have a single public key, which is the sum of many different people's public keys. the resulting key is one that signatures will be verifiable against. [[5]](https://joinmarket.me/blog/blog/flipping-the-scriptless-script-on-schnorr/)

-The formulation of a multisignature involves taking the sum of all components; thus all nonces and *s* values result in the formulation of a multisignature. [[4]](https://www.youtube.com/watch?v=0mVOq1jaR1U&feature=youtu.be&t=39m20)
+The formulation of a mulitsig involves taking the sum of all components; thus all nonces and *s* values result in the formulation of a mulitsig. [[4]](https://www.youtube.com/watch?v=0mVOq1jaR1U&feature=youtu.be&t=39m20)

 $$
 s=Σs(i)
 $$